Table of contents

 For us, one target audience was generating less MQL but the closing rates were super high.
 It would have been near impossible to understand that without compiling the data in our CRM.

 Of course, we measured everything with Whaly, both LaGrowthMachine campaigns MQL impacts and conversion rates of every deal.

 In a nutshell, Whaly is the platform to centralize your scattered data and build metrics on top of it.
 It is the one-stop-shop for

-- Get a complete view of your lead gen campaigns on the number of qualified leads generated by reconciling your lead gen tool and your CRM ( (e.g. LaGrowthMachine, Salesforce, Hubspot, etc.)
+- Get a complete view of your lead gen campaigns on the number of qualified leads generated by reconciling your lead gen tool into your CRM process ( (e.g. LaGrowthMachine, Salesforce, Hubspot, etc.)

 - Building cohort analysis and drill in each campaign to leverage what is working best and repeat it over time